Bhai Maharaj Singh: Arrest

 Bhai Maharaj Singh (standing) and companion (Khurruck Singh, seated on right) in a prison cell.
 Painted in Calcutta in November 1850.

 The surveying was completed and he next decided to make way to Adampur.
 This would prove to be a mistake of the increasingly salient Maharaj Singh.
 There existed a 10,000 rupee bounty placed against Maharaj Singh, either dead or alive.
 This was the largest bounty reward amount for any outlaw of that period by the British.
 A Muslim informer reported his location to local authorities.
 Amardeep Singh believes whoever turned him in probably did so for financial reasons as the reward amount was a hefty sum for that time, enough to transform someone's life.
 He was arrested at Adampur in a sugarcane field along with 21 of his followers on 28 December 1849 by Henry Vansittart.

+When he was imprisoned at Jalandhar, the guards put their guns, started kneeling and proceeded to bow to Maharaj Singh.
+Local residents, Sikhs, Hindus, and Muslims alike, from neighbouring villages started visiting where Maharaj Singh was jailed in Jalandhar to venerate him.
 At first he was kept at the Jalandhar jail, but due to growing masses of thousands of sympathetic Sikhs, Hindus, and Muslims demanding for his release and paying him visits in prison, he was relocated to Allahabad fort prison by the district magistrate to be incarcerated under military authority, accompanied by his followers, including Khurruck Singh, his most trusted follower.
 After a month, he was moved again but this time to Fort William in Calcutta.
-It was decided that a trial of Maharaj Singh in India was not in the interest of the British.
+It was decided that a public trial of Maharaj Singh in India was not in the interest of the British.

 McLeod would make the following statement about Maharaj Singh:

 I am convinced that Bhai Maharaj Singh is a remarkable person.
 He has all the attributes of a saint.
 He has unusual self-control and self-confidence.
 He seems to have the power to foresee the coming events and has the qualities of a great leader whom people would like to obey.